 - Reverse the order of stitching by stepping down one mesh to work again over 6 and then over 4 threads.
 Repeat this pattern to work more berries across the canvas until you come to the stocking boundary.

 - Thread the needle with green to work the holly.
 Starting either on top or under the red berries you have just stitched, you must work over 6 canvas threads and step down one mesh to stitch over 4 threads.
 Continue to step down one and work over 2 mesh for 3 consecutive stitches.

-- Reverse the order and step up one to work over 4 and 6 threads, and them repeat the above step.
+- Reverse the order and step up one to work over 4 and 6 threads, and then repeat the above step.

 - You can work the pattern as given or do your own thing by stitching all the berries first across the entire stocking and then filling in the background with your favorite green metallic or Persian yarn.